rhertzog/distro-tracker/docs/setup/setup.rst

 Local Settings
 --------------

-While the PTS tries to guess as much as needed, you generally will want to customize some of its parameters.
-You will do so in ``pts/project/settings/local.py``.
+While Distro Tracker tries to guess as much as needed, you generally will want to customize some of its parameters.
+You will do so in ``distro_tracker/project/settings/local.py``.
 Have a look at the ``defaults.py`` to learn about all the variables that you can override and extend.

-To make things easier, the PTS provides default configuration suitable for production use (installed from the Debian package) or for development use (running out of a git checkout).
+To make things easier, Distro Tracker provides default configuration suitable for production use (installed from the Debian package) or for development use (running out of a git checkout).
 Depending on the case, the ``selected.py`` symlink points either to ``production.py`` or to